 Consumer behavior, product performance, branding and distribution channels all impact your sales strategy.
 To make your job easier, ask yourself what methods would best promote your products, yet are consistent with the marketing image you want to project.

-Timing is important, so start by targeting specific holidays or events; use sales discounts as weekend specials; and try the "product of the month" approach.
-Take a look at more typical promotions:
+Timing is important, so start by targeting specific holidays or events, use sales discounts as weekend specials; and try the "product of the month" approach.
+Also, take a look at more typical promotions:

 - Theme sales encourage consumers to purchase specific products for designated celebrations or events.
-These can occur throughout the year – Black Friday (the day after Thanksgiving), “back-to-school” and Mother's Day sales each focus on certain inventory that appeal to those events.
+These can occur throughout the year – Black Friday (the day after Thanksgiving), back-to-school, and Mother's Day sales each focus on certain inventory that appeals to those events.

-- Weekend sales are effective because they recognize that often primary customers are employed, and tend to do most of their shopping on Saturday and Sunday.
+- Weekend sales are effective because they recognize that often primary customers are employed and tend to do most of their shopping on Saturday and Sunday.
 Moreover, some studies indicate that most retail revenue is generated on the weekends.
-Stores traditionally advertise these two or three day events during the prior week in newspapers, mailers, in-store and through email.
+Stores traditionally advertise these two or three-day events during the prior week in newspapers, mailers, in-store, online social channels, and through email.
 The idea is to give the discounted products plenty of advance promotion.